-The two most important questions a project manager can ask are:
+The process of planning resources helps you answer two of the most important questions a project or resource manager can ask:

-- How can we make sure we deliver this on time and budget?
+- How can we deliver this on time and within budget?

 What is resource planning?